Sukalyan Ghosh Dastidar: Later life

 He settled in Kolkata after retiring from professional association football in 1979.
 He also served as an employee of the Central Bank of India.
 He continued to actively mentor aspiring footballers in spite of dissonances with Mohun Bagan later on.
 In his public talks, he stressed the need for transformation of the overall environment and sporting culture of the football scene in Calcutta and India, stressing how it was distinctly different and more constructive in the 1970s which enabled the football clubs then to successfully sustain and nurture new talents.
 In his later life, he was consistently critical of the present situation of football clubs in India and South Asia.

 He used to visit his hometown Jalpaiguri often.

 Personal life

 He has two daughters and two grandchildren.
 He was a pet lover.

 Death

 He died from cardiac arrest at the age of 71, on 9 September 2018 in a private hospital in South Kolkata.

 Legacy

-His splendid performances and speedy midfield action inspired a generation of footballers and youngsters in Jalpaiguri, as well as in the Calcutta Maidan scene and nation-wide.
+His performances and midfield actions inspired footballers and youngsters in Jalpaiguri, as well as in the Calcutta Maidan scene and nationwide.
 He was part of the golden generation of Indian football.